Updated: December 20, 2024

 Portugal is cheaper to live in than the US.
 Just about everything, healthcare costs, groceries, transportation, and properties are available at a more reasonable price when you look at the cost of living in Portugal vs US.
 In Lisbon, rent for a property is 46.37 percent, consumer prices are 37.8 percent, and restaurant prices are 57.21 percent lower than in Washington, DC.

 The public healthcare system is almost free for residents and Portuguese citizens.
-However, you need to pay a small amount for a few procedures, such as diagnostic examinations, visiting a certain doctor, or visiting an emergency room.
+However, you need to pay a small amount for a few procedures, such as diagnostic examinations, visiting a certain doctor, or visiting the emergency room.

-It depends greatly on your lifestyle and the place you choose to live in.
-The average monthly salary in Portugal is low, however, the affordable cost of living makes up for the low income.
-The average monthly salary after the taxes comes to around €1,208.
-Many locals in Portugal get by with less than €750 a month.
-The cost of living for a couple in smaller cities in Portugal is around €1700, whereas living in a major city like Lisbon will cost just over €2000 a month.
+However, the average monthly salary in Portugal is low, but the affordable cost of living makes up for the low income.
+The average monthly salary after taxes comes to around €1,208 and many locals in Portugal get by with less than €750 a month.
+Additionally, the cost of living for a couple in smaller cities in Portugal is around €1700, while living in a major city like Lisbon will cost just over €2000 a month.

 On average, looking at both the higher and lower ends of the salary spectrum in Portugal, salaries can range from €1,208 ($1,313) to €12,300 ($11,942 ).
 Considering this income range, the cost of living in Portugal vs USA is still exceptionally affordable as Portugal offers significantly low-cost rent prices, transport prices, restaurant prices, school costs – including public and private universities – and general living costs.